+Hey, boss babe!
 Wondering how to start a blog?
-That’s brilliant!
-My heart jumps for joy that you are here.
-And I can’t wait to help you take your first steps on your new blogging adventure.
+My heart jumps for joy that you are here, ready to carve a slice of personal success.

 1. Define your blog’s purpose